whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-29-Oui-Please-Subscription-Box-1.4-July-2015-Review-Coupon.md

 <br>

 <p><center><img src='/images/OuiPlease14Box2.jpg'></center></p>
-<p>Their boxes are so BIG and sturdy, it definitely feels like a quality box and you just know something luxurious is inside.
-And I usually throw away boxes afterwards, but not this, I'm keeping this for sure!</p>
+<p>How pretty is the box!
+It's so BIG and sturdy, it definitely feels like a quality box made from high quality materials and you just know something luxurious is inside.
+I usually throw away boxes afterwards, but not this, I'm keeping this for sure!</p>

 <p>Now let's open this baby up!</p>
 <br>